Connect to Care

 The resiliency and strength of Ukrainian people has been a great inspiration to people all around the globe.
 The struggles in Ukraine are far from over, and too many people continue to go without basic necessities including health care.
 I am very excited to volunteer again on a second mission with Global Care Force this October and provide high quality medical care to the citizens of Ukraine who have so little and have been through so much.
 It is an honor to be able to return to Ukraine to help these wonderful people in a time of great need.

-Emily Stratton, MD
+Emily Stratton, DO

 is going to the Southern Border